With tougher rules, China wants fewer, but better, electric car makers

 GUANGZHOU, China After paying out billions of dollars in subsidies to promote greener cars - and creating a gold-rush among unknown start-ups - China is tightening its grip on the world's biggest electric vehicle (EV) market to weed out weaker domestic firms.

-But some leading local EV makers are, for now, ignoring calls to apply for costly manufacturing licenses, preferring to invest in design and technology innovation.
+But some leading local EV makers are, for now, ignoring calls to apply for costly manufacturing licences, preferring to invest in design and technology innovation.

 That, analysts warn, could prove costly down the road if they fail to secure permits to make and sell their new cars.